-Did you know that there are over 3 billion active social media users on earth?
+Did you know that there are over 3 billion active social media users globally?
 That’s why many brands and businesses are scrambling to build attention-grabbing digital brands through social media marketing.

-Here are 5 smart social media marketing tactics you can use to cut through the clutter and give your digital brand a big boost!
+Here are 5 smart social media marketing tactics you can use to cut through the clutter and give your digital brand an enormous boost!

 The World Is Online

-Over the past two decades, many people have scoffed at and been skeptical of the rise of social media.
-While many people have many opinions about social media, both positive and negative, its influence can no longer be denied.
-If you want to have success in business, your business has to be on the digital map.
+Over the past two decades, many people have scoffed at and have been skeptical of the rise of social media.
+Although people have several opinions about social media, both positive and negative, we cannot deny its influence.
+If you want to have success in business, your business has to be on social media sites.

 According to the Pew Research Center, over 81% of Americans now own smartphones.
-This is overwhelmingly where people research products, find businesses, interact with brands, and do their shopping.
+We use smartphones for researching products, finding businesses, interacting with brands, and online shopping.

-You want in on the action.
-However, so do most businesses, which makes the competition for consumer attention online tough.
+Thousands of businesses want in on the action, which makes the competition for consumer attention online tough.
 Use these 5 social media marketing tactics to make your digital brand a true powerhouse.

 1. Make Genuinely Valuable Content

 Most Americans own smartphones, laptops, or desktop computers.
-If they have a question, they have multiple ways to access those answers in seconds.
-They value and trust places online which provide them with genuine answers.
+If they have a question, they have multiple ways to access answers in seconds.
+They value and trust online properties that provide them with genuine, factual answers to their questions.

 Put the “Social” In Social Media